Jeremiah Heaton was playing with his daughter in their Abingdon, Va., home last winter when she asked whether she could be a real princess.

 Heaton says his claim over Bir Tawil is legitimate.
 He argues that planting the flag — which his children designed — is exactly how several other countries, including what became the United States, were historically claimed.
 The key difference, Heaton said, is that those historical cases of imperialism were acts of war while his was an act of love.

 “I founded the nation in love for my daughter,” Heaton said.

 After he promised his daughter that she could be a princess, Heaton began searching online for unclaimed land the world over.
 When focusing his search on the Latin term “terra nullius,” meaning “land belonging to no one,” Heaton stumbled across information on Bir Tawil.
-He said a border dispute between Sudan and Egypt left the land as unclaimed territory, about halfway between where the Nile crosses into Sudan and Egypt’s coast along the Red Sea.
+He said a border dispute between Sudan and Egypt left the land, about halfway between where the Nile crosses into Sudan and Egypt’s coast along the Red Sea, as unclaimed territory.

 This research led Heaton to seek permission from Egyptian authorities to travel to the remote, unpopulated plot of sand, explaining his cause.
 At first, even he was skeptical of his own plan.

 “I was fearful of going into a toxic environment,” Heaton said.

 Once he got permission, the former emergency services director for a local county headed to Egypt and spent a few days there before arriving at Bir Tawil.
 His perspective of the region quickly changed as he traveled.

 “I cannot stress how kind and generous the Egyptian people are,” Heaton said.

 The next step in Heaton’s plan is to establish positive relationships with Sudan and Egypt by way of converting his “kingdom” into an agricultural production center as his children, especially Emily, wanted.